CMSgov/cms-oeda-dasg/.github/pull_request_template.md

 ### What Needs to Be Merged and Deployed Before this PR?

-This PR cannot be either merged or deployed until the following pre-requisite changes have been fully deployed:

-* CMSgov/some_repo#42

 <!--
-Add some items to the list above, or remove the entire section if it doesn't apply.
+Add some items to the following list, or remove the entire section if it doesn't apply.

 Common items include:
 * Database migrations (which should always be deployed by themselves, to reduce risk).
 * New features in external dependencies (e.g. BFD).
 -->

+This PR cannot be either merged or deployed until the following pre-requisite changes have been fully deployed:

+* CMSgov/some_repo#42

 ### Submitter Checklist